Houston Car Accident Lawyers

 There are hundreds of car accidents in Houston every week.
 When you think about it, most of these cars have passengers in them.
 Unless you’re going to work, odds are, you have someone in the car with you.
-This means that, when people get into car accidents, their passengers are going to get hurt.
+This means that a passenger in a car crash is likely going to get hurt.
 Front passengers are just as likely to be injured as the driver.
 When it comes to rear passengers, their safety depends on the type of accident.
 In a head-on collision, for example, the front passenger is more at risk than people in the back seat.
 In a rear-end collision, however, the opposite may be true.

 After a car crash, there is a lot of confusion.
 The drivers are probably arguing about whose fault it was.
 Other cars are stopping to watch the commotion.
 As a passenger, you need to look out for yourself.